Our Memberships

 Institutional Membership

-This is the entry into ATHEA and the starting point for all institutional members who may seek accreditation.
+This is the starting point for members who are seeking accreditation.
 The institution must have legal authorisation to operate as a tertiary educational institution, have students in a programme of higher education, be in existence for at least 1 year, and offer and teach their own institution’s programmes.
-If, for example, an institution is teaching for another institution but has no academic programmes of their own, they could not be an Institutional Member.

 How to become an Institutional Member